 The operational reality changes immediately.
 Send US$100,000 to European suppliers, and it converts at the true mid-market rate.
 Pay Asian manufacturers with the actual interbank rate.
 Compensate global contractors with full payout value and zero conversion loss.
 You see exactly what you pay, understand precisely where costs occur, and eliminate the largest hidden expense in international payments.

 Real business impact scales with transaction volume.
-A company sending US$200,000 monthly in international payouts saves US$4,800-US$10,000 monthly by eliminating forex markup.
+A company that sends US$200,000 in international payouts monthly saves US$4,800-US$10,000 monthly by eliminating forex markup.
 That’s between US$57,600 and US$120,000 annually, capital that funds growth, improves supplier relationships, or enhances competitive positioning.
 Zero FX fees apply to supplier payments, contractor compensation, vendor invoices, and any cross-border business expense requiring currency conversion.

 A black and white globe encircled by a blue, S-shaped spiral and four US pennies, symbolizing the flow of international money and the cost impact of a Foreign Transaction Fee or forex markup.